-Without modifying our opinion, we draw attention to note 31 on page 92, which outlines that, in June 2022, the Government introduced legislation to establish four publicly owned water services entities to take over responsibilities for service delivery and infrastructure from local authorities with effect from 1 July 2024.
-The legislation received royal assent from the Governor-General on 14 December 2022.
-The impact of these reforms will mean that the District Council will no longer deliver three waters services or own the assets required to deliver these services.
-In December 2022, the Government introduced the Water Services Legislation Bill, which will transfer assets and liabilities to the water services entities.
+Without modifying our opinion, we draw attention to note 31 on page 92 which outlines that the Water Services Entities Act 2022 received royal assent on 14 December 2022.
+The Act establishes four publicly owned water services entities to take over responsibilities for three waters service delivery and infrastructure from local authorities from 1 July 2024, or earlier by Order in Council.
+In December 2022, the Government introduced two additional water services Bills, one of which will enable the transfer of three waters related assets and liabilities to the water services entities.
+Until the Bills receive royal assent, the financial impact of the transfer on the Far North District Council remains uncertain.